Simbamon/Azure_ML/README.md

 - Azure Machine Learning Studio workspace
 - Data (e.g. tabular data like csv) to preprocess and train model

+### Installation
+Refer to the steps below to set up the necessary services in Microsoft Azure to get started with Azure Machine Learning Studio (the list contains 2 options):

+#### (Option 1): Set up using Azure DevOps with YAML files

+#### (Option 2): Set up using GitHub Actions with Terraform files

 ## Azure AI Machine Learning Studio

 ### Workspace